rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

 #### Shadow page initialization (`tdp_mmu_init_child_sp`)

-Fill in the shadow page fields such as the role - the level of the page structure in the EPT page hierarchy:
+Fill in the shadow page fields, such as the role - the level of the page structure in the EPT page hierarchy:

     - tdp_mmu_init_child_sp [tdp_mmu.c]
         - parent_sp = sptep_to_sp(rcu_dereference(iter->sptep));